austinborn/coinbase-pro-orderbook/README.md

 ```
 ~/coinbase-pro-orderbook/backend-api $ npm i
 ```
-Next, run the tests to confirm proper functionality.
+(Optional) Next, run the tests to confirm proper functionality.
 The end result should look like this:
 ```
 ~/coinbase-pro-orderbook/backend-api $ npm run test
 ...